brettv30/git-buddy/README.md

 ## Additional Resources 🔍

-Explore [Additional Resources](https://git-buddy.streamlit.app/Additional_Resources) in the app for comprehensive details about Git Buddy's underlying documentation, architecture, and starter questions.
+Explore [Additional Resources](https://git-buddy.streamlit.app/Additional_Resources) in the app for details about the documentation Git Buddy accesses, its underlying model architecture, and helpful starter questions.

 ## License 📝